ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ##  Intent Based Networking with Incident Diagnosis Task List

-In this document, incident-diagnosis RPC defined in in "ietf- incident" module can be used to identify probable root causes; and an incident update notification can be triggered to report the diagnosis status if successful.
+In this document, the incident-diagnosis RPC defined in "ietf- incident" module can be used to identify probable root causes; and an incident update notification can be triggered to report the diagnosis status if successful.

-In some case, workflows may span a long duration or involve multiple steps task.
+In some cases, workflows may span a long duration or involve multiple steps task.
 In such case, intent based networking concept can be used to support such multiple step task and provide more detailed network diagnosis information.